Difference Between Water Blasting and Soft Washing / Chemical House Washing

 Water blasting has the potential to cause around the home by forcing water in behind cladding and into cavities around the house.
 One of the problems with water blasting is that the damage often isn’t visible until after the surface has dried.
 At this point marks and damage on the house are too engrained to repair easily.

-Why is it important to understand the mix rates when chem washing a house?
+Why is it important to understand the mix rates when chemical washing a house?

 The truth about “biodegradable” in the house washing industry.

 You will often see house washing companies claim biodegradable products.
-This is true to some degree but unfortunately these biodegradable chem house washing products aren’t environmentally friendly.
+This is true to some degree but unfortunately these biodegradable chemical house washing products aren’t environmentally friendly.
 The chemical the industry is talking about is a pool bleach.
 It does biodegrade in sunlight and heat but can be potentially dangerous at higher strengths.
-Although house wash chem is biodegradable, if it is used at strength strong enough to burn organic matter this will create non-biodegradable by-products from the reaction.
+Although house wash chemicals are biodegradable, if it is used at strength strong enough to burn organic matter this will create non-biodegradable by-products from the reaction.
 These free radical particles build up in the atmosphere, ecosystems and in our bodies.

-A good house washer should understand the sort of mould they are washing and how strong the chem house wash mix needs to be.
+A good house washer should understand the sort of mould they are washing and how strong the chemical house wash mix needs to be.

 How often should a house be washed?

 A house should be washed annually.
 Having it done regularly will ensure less pressure and less chemicals needs to be used to get the house sparkling clean again.
 Even when the house looks clean it will still be accumulating dust and organic matter that isn’t visible.
 Once this organic matter builds up it gives mould a place to grow and will quickly turn to more damaging types of mould like red mould and lichen.